 Dr. Yen-Hwei Lin is Professor of Linguistics specializing in phonology.
 Her research has focused on phonological representations and constraints with particular interests in feature theory, moraic and syllabic structures, the phonology-morphology interface, phonetically-based phonology, and Chinese phonology.
 She is the author of The Sounds of Chinese (Cambridge University Press), co-editor of Lingua Sinica and an associate editor of Language and Linguistics.

-Dr. India Plough is Assistant Professor in the Residential College in the Arts and Humanities (RCAH).
+Dr. India Plough is Associate Professor in the Residential College in the Arts and Humanities (RCAH).
 She also serves as director of the Cultures and Languages across the Curriculum Program and teaches in the Language and Culture Pathway of the RCAH.
 Her research interests include second language teaching, learning, and assessment as well as test development and validation.
 Using qualitative and quantitative methodologies, she investigates the role of interactional competence and nonverbal behavior in defining the second language speaking construct.

 Dr. Rajiv Ranjan is Assistant Professor in the Department of Linguistics & Germanic, Slavic, Asian and African Languages at Michigan State University (MSU).
 At MSU, Rajiv is associated with the Asian Studies Program and the Master of Arts in Foreign Language Teaching (MAFTL) Program.
 He is also the mentor for the Fulbright Language Teaching Assistants (FLTAs).
 Before joining MSU, Rajiv taught as a graduate teaching assistant at the University of Iowa, Iowa City (2010-2015) where he received his PhD in Second Language Acquisition in 2015.
 Rajiv’s primary area of research is generative approach to second language acquisition (SLA).
 His research interests also include socio-cultural approach to SLA, second language writing and speaking, language pedagogy, and morpho-syntax.

 Dr. Daniel J Reed is Testing Director in the English Language Center (ELC).
 He oversees test administration and leads test development and validation research in support of the ELC’s English exams for international students.
 He has played major roles in the development of tests for a dozen languages and has conducted research on language aptitude and on oral proficiency assessment.
 He and Dr. Susan Gass co-developed the ELC’s large-scale testing program in Greece.